DEFRA/ado-pipeline-common/docs/AppBuildAndDeploy.md

             imageRepoName: "repo-name"      #Mandatory: Used for publishing docker, helm charts and also used by snyk to publish the results
         appTestConfig:                      #Optional: Used for testing application
             testFilePath: './docker-compose.test.yaml'
-        appDeployConfig:                    #Optional: Used for deploying application to various environments
+        appDeployConfig:                    #Optional: Used for deploying application configuration to various environments
-            filepath: "./config"            #Optional: Folder path of app configuration files
+            filepath: "./appConfig"            #Optional: Folder path of app configuration files

 ```